A big THANK YOU to all submitters for their contribution to EULAR 2019.

 - Conflict of interest: It is the intent of EULAR to provide high quality sessions focused on educational content that is free from commercial influence or bias.
 Thus the submitting author of an abstract is requested to declare any potential conflicts of interest for all authors during the abstracts submission.

-- The presenting author can be any of the listed authors without affiliations to industry
+For clinical abstract submissions, the presenting author can be any of the listed authors without affiliations to industry.For basic and translational abstract submissions, the presenting author can be any of the listed authors.

 - The inclusion of trade names/brand names is not allowed in the abstract.
 The mentioning of agents/molecules must follow the scientific standard for publications.

-- Abstracts accepted for the congress are subject to the “EULAR embargo rules” and the “Transfer of copyright” as published in the right column on this page.
-With the submission of an abstract the authors agree to the embargo rules and the transfer of copyright.
+- Abstracts accepted for the congress are subject to the “EULAR embargo rules” as published in the right column on this page or at end of this page for mobile view.
+With the submission of an abstract the authors agree to the embargo rules.

 - The corresponding author has the right to grant, and does grant, on behalf of all authors an exclusive licence on a worldwide basis to the BMJ Publishing Group Ltd and EULAR to publish the abstract (if accepted) in any media and to exploit all subsidiary rights.